brianmueller/codecode/session3/README.md

 * Can use with C, Python, HTML, CSS, JavaScript, Java, SQL and others
 * Tools like check50, submit50, style50, debug50 installed
 * No need to for students to learn git commands
-* Automatically backed up on github
+* Student code is automatically backed up on github
 * Includes AI Duck to give students hints on how to get started, debug, etc.

 [Mueller instructions for students](http://hstatsep.github.io/code50)